 Replacing an overheated turbocharger is a very expensive repair but there is a very easy way to prevent turbocharger overheat damage.

-Turbo-diesels require a period of idling for the turbocharger to cool down before you shut off the motor.
+Turbo-diesels require a period of idling for the turbocharger to cool down before you shut off the engine.
 Shutting your diesel vehicle off without a cool-down prevents the turbocharger lubricating oil from lowering the turbocharger temperature.

 A turbocharger can reach +1,000 degrees Fahrenheit under load.
 Pulling off the highway into a roadside stop and immediately shutting off the engine will cause the oil in the turbocharger to burn, ruining the turbocharger bearings and seals, and causing the turbocharger to quickly fail.